 Management and Engineering for Manufacturing

-Jointly offered by the Schools of Business and Engineering granting a single joint Bachelor of Science degree from the Schools of Engineering and Business.
+Jointly offered by the School of Business and College of Engineering granting a single joint Bachelor of Science degree from the College of Engineering and School of Business.

 Bachelor of Science

-Requirements for all Management and Engineering for Manufacturing students, both through the School of Business and through the , are the same.
+Requirements for all Management and Engineering for Manufacturing students, both through the School of Business and through the College of Engineering, are the same.
 Students must work very carefully with a Management and Engineering for Manufacturing advisor.
-Completion of all major requirements also fulfills all School of Business, , and ABET requirements.
+Completion of all major requirements also fulfills all School of Business, College of Engineering, and ABET requirements.

 Management and Engineering for Manufacturing majors are required to complete the following: